- Contact Us

 Listen to Dennis Keeney, first Leopold Center director, and Ralph Rosenberg, an Ames legislator who helped write the law that created the Center, share their perspectives on KHOI Ames Community Radio [mp3 file].

 A portion of state fees assessed on nitrogen fertilizer and pesticide registrations provide support for research, education and administration of Center programs.
 An annual education appropriation supports many of the Center's competitive grants and the Center also receives foundation grants and federal funds for specific projects.

 As part of its long-standing competitive grants program, the Leopold Center makes funds available to researchers and educators at all Iowa colleges and universities, and to investigators at private, nonprofit agencies and foundations in the state.
 These awards often act as seed money to initiate work for which other large sources of funding then become available.
-Since 1988, the Leopold Center has awarded more than 480 competitive grants totaling nearly $18 million.
+Since 1988, the Leopold Center has awarded more than 500 competitive grants.